 You need to consider whether taking a year out will suit you and what you have to gain.
 You may feel frustrated if all your friends have started at university and your year out is not constructive.

-Seek External Advice: Keystone’s Consultancy Team have a wealth of experience in offering university advice, so do give us a call if needs be.
+Seek External Advice: If you are unsure after discussing your results and options with your school you might like to seek independent advice.
+Keystone’s Consultancy Team have a wealth of experience in offering educational advice, so do give us a call if needs be.
 We are very happy to help!